Let’s face it; 2018 was lower than a snake's belly for the education sector, and consequentially, for many sellers to schools!

-Instead, let’s say you sell Head Teacher training courses, on the following…
+Instead, let’s say you sell leadership training courses, on the following…

-Let’s broadcast your product launch campaign at 5pm on a Sunday as statistically Head Teachers engage with emails more at that time than any other time in the week.
+Let’s broadcast your product launch campaign at 5pm on a Sunday as statistically school leaders engage with emails more at that time than any other time in the week.
 (They are usually online planning work etc. for the forthcoming week).

-Last year, other companies within your sector appeared to avoid emailing the Heads in January, why?
+Last year, other companies within your sector appeared to avoid emailing the leaders in January, why?
 And should we see this as an opportunity to pounce while the competition are napping?

 What key events are occurring?
-Maybe Head Teachers are soon to march on Downing Street to protest about school budgets.
+Maybe school leaders are soon to protest about school budgets.
 Being out of school, you can assume their mobile phone/email usage will be higher than normal, so let’s use this as an opportunity to back their cause with our message and at the same time offer a limited offer discount as saving money will be at the front of their mind.

 The list is almost endless, but you can see where I’m coming from.
 Plan your strategy based on a much deeper level of metric and socially conscious standpoint and your results will not diminish as they would with a 2-D approach to your strategy’s timing.